wulffern/dic2021/lectures/l15_qa.md

 ---
 # System (How stuff works)
 How to check that stuff works?
+(Academia and Industry)

 ---
 # IC Manufacture